 So, when deciding whether it's worth it, you'll have to consider 3 things:

-For more information on the process of building a house on your land, download my free guide From Raw Land to Forever Home.
+For more information on the process of home building on your own land, download my free guide From Raw Land to Forever Home.